 This room is dangerous too, Hareraisers or no. They’re certainly one of the bigger problems, but honestly more for their multi-hit attack than their… uh… height, though if you could hit them on the regular I suppose you wouldn’t have to worry about them attacking you in turn!
 You should have seen Kyle and I try to clear this room in Critical, and Kyle is a demonstrably better Kingdom Hearts player than I am.
 We just kept passing it back and forth whenever we’d die, with no means of healing but to switch D-Links (and no access to the Aqua D-Link and its Cure spells) and the potential that we’d die on the spot to most three-hit combos.

-After making it to Lady Tremaine front door, Aqua actually has to… use the door, which was impossible in Terra’s storyline, and in a matter of speaking is also impossible here!
+After making it to Lady Tremaine front door, Aqua players actually have to… use the door, which was impossible in Terra’s storyline, and in a matter of speaking is also impossible here!
 You see, Aqua never actually opens the door, she just approaches it, so when I was replaying for the Retrospective, it didn’t occur to me to even walk towards it and I was lost for a moment!
 Aqua arrives at the front door to find that the Grand Duke is already inside, meeting Drizella and Anastasia.
 Aqua senses darkness inside and then draws her Keyblade, and judging by her stepping towards the door instead of stepping back to unlock it with the Keyblade, it seems that she expects the door to be unlocked behind the Duke, and that she’s just going to bash her way in and start stabbing people!

-We’re spared this delightful sequence of events by the arrival of the Fairy Godmother, who confusingly announces that “It’s dangerous to fight the darkness with light, my dear.”
+We’re spared this delightful sequence of events by the arrival of the Fairy Godmother, who confusingly announces that, “It’s dangerous to fight the darkness with light, my dear.”
 Aqua takes her appearing out of thin air with aplomb, and even says that she’s honoured when the Fairy Godmother compliments her by saying that she only appears to those who still believe that dreams can still come true.
 Still, Aqua’s just as confused by the FGM’s greeting as I was at the time.
 That said, Aqua’s formality and respectfulness is emblematic of what I like about her character.
 The Fairy Godmother’s answer is… indecisive.
 She begins by suggesting that light will always cast dark shadows, something we’ve already seen with Eraqus and his light supremacy, and a nice bit of lore on top.
 The Fairgodmother then gives Cinderella as an example, showing how her goodness has unfortunately inspired jealousy in the rest of her family.
 This is in line with other portrayals we’ve seen with darkness and light in the series, including in KH2 and Xehanort’s Reports in BBS, but it’s the first time we’ve seen the connection so directly!
 All good so far!

-(This said, I don’t like the FGM conflating beauty with light the way Disney themselves do, which is just as shallow as it sounds and I can’t believe Kingdom Hearts actually created it out of thin air here rather than taking a Disney example, as it’s just as dusty and gag-inducing as a Disney mothball.
+(This said, I don’t like the FGM conflating beauty with light the way Disney themselves do, which is just as shallow as it sounds and I can’t believe Kingdom Hearts actually created it out of thin air here rather than taking a Disney example, as it’s just as dusty and gag-inducing as a Disney-branded mothball.
 Yes, even though I was defending this movie during Terra, I won’t do it from end to end.)

 When Aqua asks what she should do instead, the Fairy Godmother gives a frustrating answer that’s only really applicable here and not on the grander scene: she says that Jaq is trying to help Cinderella, and suggests that Aqua help him.
 Or rather, he says that the friend is trying “to keep her light from fading.”
 So the Fairy Godmother’s plan to avoid fighting darkness with light is to cultivate light so that it will, uh… in the process… cultivate… darkness?
-Look, I agree with her that this is probably better for “the balance” than Aqua running in and lopping off Lady Tremaine’s head, but I think you set up a thesis and then dropped on the ground when you were done stating it.
+Look, I agree with her that this is probably better for “the balance” than Aqua running in and lopping off Lady Tremaine’s head, but I think you set up a thesis and then dropped on the ground when you were done saying it.